susheelvishwa/Backend-2024/Node 2024/Node-3 10 July 2024 Middleware/Notes.md

 By performing these tasks, middleware enhances the security, logging, and management of requests in a software application, making it a vital component of modern web architectures.

 ![Where does a middleware exist?](./img/image3.png)

 # how to use middleware in the express
    - middleware will be a function

-Syntax = server.use(name of the function)
+Syntax = `server.use(middleware ka name)`

-Keep Middleware at the Top: The note suggests that middleware should be placed at the top of your API endpoint configuration.
+**Keep Middleware at the Top: The note suggests that middleware should be placed at the top of your API endpoint configuration.**

-Purpose of next()
+# Purpose of next()

 Pass Control: After completing its task, the middleware calls next() to pass control to the next middleware function.
 If next() is not called, the request will be left hanging and the subsequent middleware or route handler won't be executed.

 Error Handling: If an error occurs, the middleware can pass an error to next(), which will skip all remaining non-error-handling middleware and pass the error to the error-handling middleware.

- two ways of using middleware in an Express application:
+> two ways of using middleware in an Express application:

-Globally: Use server.use(middlewareName) to apply middleware to all routes.
+Globally: Use `server.use(middlewareName)` to apply middleware to all routes.
-Specific Endpoints: Use [middleware1, middleware2, ..., middlewareN] as an array in the route handler to apply middleware to specific routes.
+Specific Endpoints: Use `[middleware1, middleware2, ..., middlewareN]` as an array in the route handler to apply middleware to specific routes.

  If you want to apply middleware globally, you use server.use(middleware).
 If you want to apply it to specific routes, you need to apply the middleware directly to those routes.

 # Types of Middleware

+1. internal middleware
+2. external middleware
+3. custom middleware

 ## Inbuilt Middleware
 These are middleware functions that are built into the Express framework.